o19s/quepid/README.md

 COOKIES_URL # cookies policy
 ```

-To allow users to give consent to email marketing (per GDPR), set the following var to true:
+To comply with GDPR, and be a good citizen, the hosted version of Quepid asks if they are willing to receive Quepid related updates via email.
+This feature isn't useful to private installs, so this controls the display.

 ```
-EMAIL_MARKETING_MODE   # Enables a checkbox on user signup to consent to emails
+EMAIL_MARKETING_MODE=true   # Enables a checkbox on user signup to consent to emails
 ```

 # Credits